If there’s one thing I’ve learned about Clevelanders in the time I’ve been running this blog, it’s this: CLEVELAND LOVES CHRISTMAS.

 Pin it for later:

-Amanda was born and raised in northeast Ohio, and has always been a fangirl of the state.
-Now, she wants to share her love of Cleveland with the world, highlighting all the best things to do, see, and eat in the CLE.
+Amanda was born and raised in northeast Ohio, and has always been a fangirl of her home state.
+Now, she’s sharing her love of the Cleveland area, highlighting all the best things to do, see, and eat in the CLE.
 She’s been running Cleveland Traveler since January 2019.

 Thank you for including Fairview Park Holiday Lights and Seabury Avenue!
 Be sure to visit us at the Elf Tent on Seabury for Hot Chocolate, Magic Reindeer Food, and Carousel Rides (for the little ones)!